A multidimensional generalization of Symanzik polynomials: Symanzik polynomials on simplicial complexes

 is a polynomial in $y$.
 More precisely, it is one of the two square roots of the polynomial $\norm{\mat v\wedge a_i}_y^2\norm{\mat v\wedge a_j}_y^2-\norm{\mat v}_y^2\norm{\mat v\wedge a_i \wedge a_j}_y^2$.
 Let $J\subset\zint1n$ and $\alpha_J\in\R^*$ be such that $\alpha_Jy^{\compl J}$ is a nonzero monomial of $P(y)$.
 It is enough to find the sign of $\alpha_J$ to infer which square root is $P(y)$.
 The set $J$ corresponds to a $1$-forest of $\Delta$.
 Let $\delta\in\compl J$ be a facet such that $\Gamma:=\Delta\rest{J+\delta}$ is a $0$-forest of $\Delta$.
 Then let $a_i', a_j'\in\Chain_d(\Gamma; \R)$ be such that $\bound a_i'=\bound a_i$ and $\bound a_j'=\bound a_j$.
 Then,

-where the last equality comes from the Laplace cofactor expansion along the last column, and where both signs are equal.
+where the last equality comes from the Laplace cofactor expansion along the last row, and where both signs are equal.
 Finally, one only has to look to the orientations of $\delta$ in $a_i'$ and $a_j'$: